 Case study: Chevrolet Captiva 2.4

-A Nissan Latio 1.5 CVT turned up with an extra hot engine.
+A Nissan Latio 1.5 CVT came with an extra hot engine.
 The owner confirmed that there were knocking noises when he accelerated.
 After the Surbo was installed, he noted that the knocking noises were gone.
 The accelerator felt lighter, and he was actually pressing less so the tendency for over-fueling, and therefore knocking, had decreased.
 Through a corner, he said that the power did not slump as before (reason being that the Surbo charges air when the accelerator is held still).
 The gearbox would also find a lower ratio more readily when he accelerated while cruising.

 Watch the video above showing how an engine revs with Surbo.
 Or watch it with the How it works page.